XRPLF/xrpl-py/README.md

 * Serialization
 * Transaction Signing

-`xrpl-py` also provides various other convenience methods, including:
+`xrpl-py` also provides:

-* Network client: See [`xrpl.clients`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.clients.html) for more information.
+* A network client — See [`xrpl.clients`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.clients.html) for more information.
-* Methods for insepcting accounts: See [XRPL Account Methods](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.account.html)
+* Methods for insepcting accounts — See [XRPL Account Methods](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.account.html) for more information.
+* Codecs for encoding and decoding addresses and other objects — See [Core Codecs](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.core.html) for more information.

 ## Usage